Kitware/vtk-book/VTKBook/08Chapter8.md

   <figcaption style="color:blue"><b>Figure 8-3</b>.
 Parametric coordinate system and interpolation functions for a line.</figcaption>
 </figure>

-**Pixel.** **Figure 8-4** shows the parametric coordinate system and interpolation functions for a pixel cell type.
+**Pixel.** {ref}`Figure 8-4 <Figure-8-4>` shows the parametric coordinate system and interpolation functions for a pixel cell type.
 The pixel is described using the two parametric coordinates $(r,s)$.
 Note that the pixel edges are constrained to lie parallel to the global coordinate axes.
 These are often referred to as _bilinear interpolation_ functions.

 {#Figure-8-4 .figure-target}
 &nbsp;